rpr1972/speedtest-net/README.md

 ![Project Logo](https://raw.githubusercontent.com/rpr1972/speedtest-net/main/logo.png)
 # Speedtest-net
-Unofficial Speedtest.net docker image/add-on with integration to Home Assistant through MQTT.
-This project is not affiliated with Okla's Speedtest in any way.
+<ins>Unofficial</ins> Speedtest.net docker image/add-on with integration to Home Assistant through MQTT.
+This project <ins>is not affiliated</ins> with Ookla's Speedtest.net in any way.

-Although being an <u>unofficial</u> speedtest.net image, it uses custom code written in Rust to connect to speedtest.net official servers, much the same way the Web version of speedtest.net does.
-The results are then passed to Home Assistant via MQTT integration.
-The image can run on standalone docker (for those running Home Assistant in a docker container) or as a HAOS add-on.
+Though it’s an <ins>unofficial</ins> Speedtest.net image, this project leverages custom Rust-based code to link up with Speedtest.net’s official servers, mirroring the functionality of their web version.
+The results are then smoothly relayed to Home Assistant through MQTT integration.
+You can run this image either in a standalone Docker container - perfect for those using Home Assistant in Docker - or as a convenient HAOS add-on, offering flexibility for different setups.

-## Difference between this project and Speedtest-mqtt
+### <ins>Difference between this project and speedtest-mqtt</ins>

-This project aims to use the official Okla's servers to get the statistics and then transfer them to Home Assistant.
-It has the benefit of only requiring the user to install the image in standalone docker or as a HAOS add-on to start using it.
-The project <u>Speedtest-mqtt</u> (https://github.com/rpr1972/speedtest-mqtt), on the other hand, uses its own set of client/server applications to gather the statistics, and as such, requires the installation of the server part in some external infrastructure - like a cloud provider.
-Despite this requirement, it can provide more accurate results, since it uses its own exclusive server - avoiding many of the bottlenecks that speedtest.net servers have (lots of users, high CPU and/or network usage of the provider that is hosting the server, etc).
-It's up to you to decide which one is better/enough for your use case.
+This project harnesses Ookla’s official Speedtest.net servers to collect network stats and seamlessly feeds them into Home Assistant.
+Its simplicity shines through - just install the image in a standalone Docker container or as an HAOS add-on, and you’re ready to go.
+By contrast, the Speedtest-mqtt project (https://github.com/rpr1972/speedtest-mqtt) relies on its own custom client/server setup to gather data, meaning you’ll need to deploy the server component on external infrastructure, like a cloud provider.
+While that extra step adds some setup effort, it can deliver more precise results by using a dedicated server, sidestepping the pitfalls that often plague Speedtest.net servers - think heavy user traffic, strained CPU or network resources at the hosting provider, or interference from HTTP proxies and caches.
+Ultimately, it’s your call to weigh which option best fits your needs.

-## Environment variables
+### <ins>Environment variables</ins>
 This image needs some environment variables to run properly.
 They are listed below:

 **CHECK_UPDATES:** Indicates whether the application should check for updates [true or false]. **Default:** [true].